-1. Man is the only being who needs educa- Education tion.
-For by education we must understand nurture. nurture (the tending and feeding of the child), asserped instrucdiscipline (Zucht), and teaching, together with tion, and culture.1 According to this, man is in succession infant (requiring nursing), child (requiring discipline), and scholar (requiring teaching).
+1.Man is the only being who needs education.
+For by education we must understand nurture (the tending and feeding of the child), discipline (Zucht), and teaching, together with culture.
+Laccording to this, man is in succession infant (requiring nursing), child (requiring discipline), and scholar (requiring teaching).

-includes discipline. moral training
+Education includes nurture, discipline, instruction, and moral training

-2. Animals use their powers, as soon as Man they are possessed of them, according to a nurture: regular plan-that is, in a way not harmful to do not themselves.
+2. Animals use their powers, as soon as they are possessed of them, according to a regular plan-that is, in a way not harmful to themselves.